Mind the Gap... or Not? How Translation Errors and Evaluation Details Skew Multilingual Results: Introduction

 \section{Introduction}

 In recent years, large language models' capabilities have expanded in two primary directions: broader language coverage and enhanced performance on complex tasks.
-On the language dimension, it is now usual for LLMs to support not only high-resource languages languages (e.g.\ Chinese, European languages, etc.), but also low-resource ones (e.g.\ African languages, Indian languages, etc.).
-This is a very important and welcome progress direction in order to improve the inclusivity of AI applications and research.
+On the language dimension, it is now usual for LLMs to support not only high-resource languages (e.g.\ Chinese, European languages, etc.), but also low-resource ones (e.g.\ African languages, Indian languages, etc.).
+This is an important and welcome direction of progress in order to improve the inclusivity of AI applications and research.

 In parallel, model capabilities have been steadily improving, with impressive advancements in different areas, e.g.\ coding, mathematics and science.
 For these tasks, the vast majority of data is available in English, but for other languages there is a clear imbalance.
 For high-resource languages there is still a sizeable amount of data in other domains, although it is only a fraction of the data available in English.
 For low-resource languages, the situation is more critical, with very limited data available in specialized domains.